-Update to Urgent Care Hours in St. Lawrence
+Update to urgent care hours in St. Lawrence

-NL Health Services is advising the public of an update to the hours of operation for urgent care services at U.S. Memorial Health Centre in St. Lawrence from Nov.
-13-17.
-As such, urgent care will be offered by a nurse practitioner virtually from Tuesday to Friday, between 8:00 a.m. and 4:00 p.m.
+NL Health Services advises the public of an update to the hours of operation for urgent care services at U.S. Memorial Health Centre in St. Lawrence.
+For the week of Nov.
+20-24, urgent care will be offered by a nurse practitioner virtually between 8:00 a.m. and 4:00 p.m.

+A limited number of same-day appointments are available via phone or walk-in on a first-come, first-served basis.
+To make a same-day appointment, patients may call (709) 873-2330 and select option 2.

 Patients with a medical emergency who require an ambulance should call 911.
 Those who feel they have a serious or urgent medical problem, such as chest pain or tightening, stroke, seizure and/or severe head injury, should proceed to the nearest open emergency department in Burin or Grand Bank.